 This document presents the draft urban design principles for McCauley.
 Each principle is paired with a set of opportunities and a range of short term and long term actions from the Revitalization Strategy.
 This arrangement is intended to demonstrate the alignment of the Revitalization Strategy and Draft Urban Design Principles, forming complementary, supportive documents.
 Once implementation begins, a detailed urban design plan will be produced, including phasing, land use strategy and streetscaping.

-Integrate Chinatown and Little Italy with downtown and surrounding areas.
-Opportunities Short-Term Strategy Actions Long-Term Strategy Actions Improve connections from downtown to Chinatown and Little Italy along 97 Street, 85 Street and 101 Street; Explore the possibility of an LRT station at 95 Street to serve Chinatown, Little Italy and the Quarters; and Strengthen the character of 101 Street as a major entrance corridor to downtown.
-Enhance entry to Chinatown.
-Enhance entryway to McCauley on 95 Street.
-Improve LRT corridor from downtown to Stadium.
+integrate chillatown and Little hary with downtown and surrounding areas.
+Opportunities Short-Term Strategy Actions Long-Term Strategy Actions • Improve connections from downtown to Chinatown and Little Italy along 97 Street, 85 Street and 101 Street; • Enhance entry to Chinatown.
+Enhance entryway to McCauley on 95 Street. • Study the privately-owned underpass on 97 Street to determine and achieve the best possible outcomes. • Explore the possibility of an LRT station at 95 Street to serve Chinatown, Little Italy and the Quarters; and • Improve LRT corridor from downtown to Stadium. • Redesign a plan for Mary Burlie Park.
+Study LRT pedestrian access. • Strengthen the character of 101 Street as a major entrance corridor to downtown.
 Study for enhancement of bike path.
-Study the privately-owned underpass on 97 Street to determine and achieve the best possible outcomes.
-Redesign a plan for Mary Burlie Park.
-Study LRT pedestrian access.